Affan-sajid/affansites/content/english/_index.md

 features:
   - title: "Why This Blog Is Different"
     image: "/images/service-1.png"
-    content: "I’m 16, unschooling my way into AI and startups — building and sharing experiments that don’t follow the script."
+    content: "I’m 16, choosing the real world over the classroom, building and sharing experiments that don’t follow the script"
     bulletpoints:
       - "Unschooling Perspective: Learning by doing, not by textbooks."
       - "Cross-Discipline Builder: AI, hardware, software — combined for real-world impact."